Submitty/submitty.github.io/_docs/sysadmin/student_auto_feed.md

 define('CSV_FILE', '/path/to/datafile.csv');
 ```
 This defines the constant `CSV_FILE` and sets it to the value `/path/to/datafile.csv`.

+_Do not change the constant_.
+Only change the constant's value.

 We would need to change the value to reflect where the student data CSV is located (did you [note this](#before_installing) back in chapter 5?).
 For example, if your data warehouse delivers the feed CSV to `/users/datawarehouse/enrollment.csv` -- then change the line to read:
 ```php